nicolaiarocci/nicolaiarocci.com/content/post/half-century-of-service.md

 Master and then Microsoft MVP awards.
 All of this is very rewarding personally and emotionally and is much needed after all the struggle.
 The smaller and agile company structure allows us to keep going.
-I drop running in favor of body-weight training (I think it is now called callisthenics).
+I drop running in favor of body-weight training (I think it is now called calisthenics).
 I finally get myself a motorcycle[^5]; I always dreamed of owning one.
 Kids have grown.
 Marco, our first son, is currently studying in France at the university, and the girls are in their teenage years, doing what teenagers do.